alexbrandsen/machine-learning-with-WEKA/README.md

 ## Data inspection

 Now you know what the task is, it is time to inspect the data.
-Download the spreadsheet (in CSV format) for your chosen subject:
+Download the spreadsheet (in CSV format) for your chosen subject below. (use right-click > "save link as..." to download the files)

 1. https://github.com/alexbrandsen/machine-learning-with-WEKA/raw/main/data/pottery-chemical/chemical-pottery.csv
 2. https://github.com/alexbrandsen/machine-learning-with-WEKA/raw/main/data/sex-estimation-skulls/sex-estimation.csv